 But I say that if everyone is willing to hop down the throat of rap music and rock ‘n’ roll every time some Midwestern kid decides to shoot up his school, or blame sexuality in movies for pandemic rates of teen pregnancy, then you don’t get to decide that art doesn’t matter when it says something you don’t like.

 Also, you can take that attitude right back where you found it, because I work at a summer camp where every single day, I try to tell kids that art matters and specifically that their art matters, and I’ll be damned if they grow up to be brilliant artists one day just to have internet nobodies tell them that being an artist excludes you from the group of people who can talk about injustice in the world.
 If anything, being an artist is a downright certification in that subject.

 What did you think artists were doing before, anyway?
-Did you think Picasso was a finger-painter that just “stayed in his lane” or did he paint “La Guernica” to highlight tragedies of the Spanish Civil War?
+Did you think Picasso was a finger-painter who just “stayed in his lane” or did he paint “La Guernica” to highlight tragedies of the Spanish Civil War?
 Did you think N.W.A, creators of a song called “F*** The Police” were…not in the business of making political statements?

 Art is, and always has been, about saying something.
 And if you don’t like what it’s saying, kindly go make your own.
 And keep it down.
 The Oscars are on.